 Perform Unit Testing

-Run the test cases for the model by using the Test Manager.
+Run the tests for the model by using the Test Manager.
 Save the test results in your project and review them in the Model Testing Dashboard.

 Open the unit tests for the model in the Test Manager.
-In the Model Testing Dashboard, in the Artifacts panel, expand the unit db_DriverSwRequest.
-Expand the Tests > Unit Tests folder and double-click the test file db_DriverSwRequest_Tests.mldatx.
+In the Model Testing Dashboard, in the Artifacts panel, expand the folder Tests > Unit Tests and double-click the test file cc_DriverSwRequest_Tests.mldatx.

 In the Test Manager, click Run.

 Select the results in the Results and Artifacts pane.

 Save the test results as a file in the project.
 On the Tests tab, in the Results section, click Export.
 Name the results file